Any Fin for Love Excerpt

 She already liked Velma.
 The woman reminded Cody of her great-aunt Sarah—could be seventy but still looked sixty—with salt-and-pepper hair pulled back in a neat bun and an oddly comfortable way about her.

 “Well, you are a lucky one.”
 Velma angled behind the counter and grinned at Cody.
 “Up until an hour ago, we were booked solid, all eight rooms.
 There’s a fishing tournament in town this weekend.”

 “Yes, I heard that.”

-“An hour ago, Sister took a cancellation from a fellow in Georgia, somewhere near Macon I think she said.
-Or was that Cordele?
-Maybe it was La Grange.
+“An hour ago, my sister took a cancellation from a fellow in Georgia, somewhere near Macon I think she said.
+Or was that Cordele?”
+Velma frowned.
+“Maybe it was La Grange.
 No, that can’t be.”